-- Response Learning – contrasted with Place Learning (see below), learning a sequence of actions to accomplish a desired task
+- Response Learning (Movement Learning) – contrasted with Place Learning (see below), learning a sequence of actions to accomplish a desired task

 - Place Learning – contrasted with Response Learning (see below), creating a cognitive map that enables one to accomplish a desired task